neovim/neovim/runtime/syntax/README.txt

 If you want to write a syntax file, read the docs at ":help usr_44.txt".

-If you make a new syntax file which would be useful for others, please send it to Bram@vim.org.
+If you make a new syntax file which would be useful for others, please send it to the vim-dev mailing list <vim-dev@vim.org>.
 Include instructions for detecting the file type for this language, by file name extension or by checking a few lines in the file.
 And please write the file in a portable way, see ":help 44.12".

 If you have remarks about an existing file, send them to the maintainer of that file.
 Only when you get no response send a message to Bram@vim.org.